gnohgnij/Atlassian-Confluence-Comparator-Plugin/README.md

 5. Update your base url.

-6. Navigate to the _..._ beside the "Create" button to start using the plugin.
+6. Navigate to a page and click the *"..."* button to find the Comparator Plugin